Muskogee Public Schools Announces Positive COVID-19 Cases

 Once Muskogee Public Schools learned of these positive COVID-19 test results, the Muskogee County Health Department was notified of the situation.
 Along with the MCHD, MPS will assist students and staff as we work through these cases.

-Families at these sites were notified about these positive cases by a School Messenger call today at 4:30 p.m.
+Families at this site were notified about these positive cases by a School Messenger call today at 4:30 p.m.

 We will provide updates as we receive additional information.